greguu/linux_kernel_xtm2_richland/README.md

 ixp400_eth: eth5 Realtek Tag 9004
 ```

-- Porting some of the ixp435 NPE device code from the cambria-setup.c to the ixdp425-setup.c allows a eth0 and eth1 to come up.
+- Porting some of the ixp435 NPE device code from the cambria-setup.c to the ixdp425-setup.c allows a network interfaces to come up.
 However the MAC addresses are not populated on boot and it does not work so far.

 ```
 static struct eth_plat_info kixrp435_npec_data = {